Henry-Kofi/Henry-Kofi/README.md

 - 👋 Hi, I’m @Henry-Kofi
 - A sofware Engineer and a web developer
-- I also do data science with python skills
+- I also do data science with python
 - excellent in Java, python, C++, html, css and many more
 - i'm a Ghanaian